pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_range_left_with_uflag/a.md

 `````
 throws: Tokenizer error!
-    the char class had an escape that would not be valid with and without u-flag (ord=-2)
+    Regex: the char class had an escape that would not be valid with and without u-flag (ord=-2)

 /[\a-z]/u
 ^------- error